sdenson53/TelegramBot-Currentvalue-Cryptocurrency/README.md

 # TelegramBot-currentvalue-BTC
-telgram bot that tells the current value of BTC
+telgram bot that tells the current value of different cryptocurrencies

 /start for help
-/btc tells current value of BTC
+/btc : current value of Bitcoin
+/eth : current value of Ethereum
+/xrp : current value of Ripple
+/ltc : current value of Litecoin